iamromulan/cellular-modem-wiki/fibocom/backup_xqcn.md

 # Backup firmware with QPST

-During the flashing process the radio calibration will be erased, make sure you have valid backups as reported at [NV Restore Radio Calibration](./flash_firmware_windows.md#nv-restore-radio-calibration)
+> :book: During the flashing process the radio calibration will be erased, make sure you have valid backups as reported at [NV Restore Radio Calibration](./flash_firmware_windows.md#nv-restore-radio-calibration)

 > Open Qpst Configuration.